dschadow/ApplicationIntrusionDetection/README.md

 As an alternative, you can use [Boxfuse](https://boxfuse.com) to fuse, launch the app within an immutable image and open the web application in your browser at **http://localhost:8080**.

 And of course you can use [Docker](https://www.docker.com).
 First you have to set a new version for the application via `mvn versions:set` in the repository root directory (ApplicationIntrusionDetection).
 Enter (almost) any version number you like.
-After that create the Docker image with `mvn package docker:build` and launch the container via `docker container run -d -p 8080:8080 -t dschadow/duke-encounters`.
+Create the Docker image with `mvn package docker:build` and launch the container via `docker container run -d -p 8080:8080 -t dschadow/duke-encounters`.
 After that, open the web application in your browser at **http://localhost:8080**.

 Available users are listed in the [src/main/resources/data.sql](https://github.com/dschadow/ApplicationIntrusionDetection/blob/master/duke-encounters/src/main/resources/data.sql) file.
 Username and password are always identical.